OfficeDev/hands-on-labs/O3652/O3652-3 Deep Dive in Office PowerPoint Add-ins/QuickStart.md

 	![](Images/Fig09.PNG)

 Congrats on completing this quick start challenge!
-When you're done, you should see a photo like this

 ## BONUS: Insert photos of charts stored in a user's OneDrive
 One common scenario that may come to mind is to connect PowerPoint to Excel data.